gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

     approaches are acceptable.

-5. Explore the standardized residuals for the "source" of any evidence against the null.
+5. Explore the standardized residuals for the "source" of any evidence against the null -- this can be the start of your "size" discussion.

     a.
-Tie the interpretation of the "large" standardized residuals and their direction (above or below expected under the null) back into the original data display.
+Tie the interpretation of the "large" standardized residuals and their direction (above or below expected under the null) back into the original data display (this really gets to "size").
 Work to find a story for the pattern of responses.
 If little evidence is found against the null, there is not much to do here.

 ## Political party and voting results: Complete analysis	{#section5-9}